Media ArticlesExcerpts of Key Media Articles in Major Media

 Note: Explore a treasure trove of concise summaries of incredibly inspiring news articles which will inspire you to make a difference.

-Note: The complete collection of State Department documents on this CIA-backed coup is available here.
-More recently, US policy reportedly fuelled the rise of Isis in Syria and Iraq.
-For more along these lines, see concise summaries of deeply revealing intelligence agency corruption news articles from reliable major media sources.
+Note: Read more on Rep. Lee's ongoing fight to repeal the AUMF.
+For more along these lines, see concise summaries of deeply revealing war news articles from reliable major media sources.

 Important Note: Explore our full index to key excerpts of revealing major media news articles on several dozen engaging topics.
 And don't miss amazing excerpts from 20 of the most revealing news articles ever published.